 While NFL odds at Vegas sportsbooks are still some of the best available, the odds in your North Carolina sportsbook are just as accurate.
 The oddsmakers who work for online and mobile sportsbooks in the Tar Heel State are veterans in the sports betting industry and employ similar strategies as their Vegas counterparts to set their lines.

-One advantage of online sportsbooks in North Carolina is the ability to make multiple accounts and use promotions to get the best possible odds for your bets.
-Many sportsbooks offer sports betting promotions like odds boosts to attract customers and incentivize them to place bets.
+One advantage of online sportsbooks is the ability to make multiple accounts and use promotions to get the best possible odds for your bets.
+Many betting sites offer sports betting promos in North Carolina like odds boosts to attract customers and incentivize them to place bets.

 Super Bowl betting odds in Vegas vs. at online sportsbooks